The Cardiac Cycle – Exchange and Transport Ep 9

 The cardiac cycle on a graph

 All those changes in pressure and volume can be presented on a graph which you need to know how to interpret.
 It looks complicated, but does make sense if you link it to what is happening in the three stages.
+Below is an example of a graph showing changes in pressure.

 Don’t forget that the left ventricle has to contract with more force than the right ventricle, so on a graph comparing pressure in the two, the left ventricle would reach a higher peak.